Ever zoned out staring at your spice rack, thinking what on Earth could stand in for celery flakes? We all have.

 1 - Celery Salt

-Celery salt steps in like a friend who’s always on call.
-It brings that salty crispness with a hint of celery.
+Celery salt steps in like a friend who's always on call.
+It brings that salty crispness with a hint of celery (a blend of salt and ground celery seed).

 2 - Celery Seeds

-These tiny seeds bring a powerful flavor.
-We use them where celery’s essence is key.
+These tiny seeds bring a powerful flavor (from the Apium graveolens plant).
+We use them where celery's essence is key.

 3 - Fresh Celery

-You might glance at fresh celery and think, “Of course!”
-It’s the closest you get without the dry stuff.
-Fresh celery adds moisture to dishes, along with a crisp texture.
-We chop it fine and toss it in.
-Ideal for soups and roasts.
+You might glance at fresh celery and think, "Of course!"
+It's the closest you get without the dry stuff.
+Fresh celery adds moisture to dishes, along with a crisp texture (from the stalks of Apium graveolens).

 4 - Dried Parsley